Leading

 -

-have not yet met.
-This courtesy is especially important if some are
+yet met.
+This courtesy is especially important if some are attending by

 -